pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

       {'statId': 'FOULS', 'value': '61'},
       {'statId': 'POINTS', 'value': '1020'}]}
 ```
+This is correctly showing Caitlin Clark as the top-scoring player of the 2023-2024 season, so we're ready to move on to the next step.

 ### Write a Function to Format Data
-Now that the API request function is working, let's define another convenience function.
+Now that the API request function is working, let's define another function.
 This one will extract the relevant data and load it into a dataframe.

 ```python